 Self-care is also about ensuring your physical needs are met.
-A healthy diet, regular exercise of some form-even if it is just going for a walk- and prioritizing sleep are important for both you and your significant other.
-This process is more like marathon than a sprint, and there will be emotional, physical, spiritual, and social challenges.
+A healthy diet, regular exercise of some form-even if it is just going for a walk- and prioritizing sleep, are important for both you and your significant other.
+This process is more like a marathon than a sprint, and there will be emotional, physical, spiritual, and social challenges.
 So, a comprehensive practice of self-care is important.
-For more specific information about emotional, physical, spiritual, and social self-care, read our post found here.
+For more specific information about emotional, physical, spiritual, and social self-care, read our article found here.

 Prioritizing intentional time with your family is also a form of self-care.
 Go on dates with your significant other.
 Find ways to bond with the new little life yet to be born.
 Connect with your living children.
 Carve out time to grieve and honor your precious son or daughter who passed away.

-You may feel a wide range of emotions– everything from shock and numbness, a sense of being overwhelmed and out of control, anger, blame, guilt, or shame, anxiety, loneliness and avoidance, yearning for the child who died, sorrow, and even hope, joy, and peace.
-These emotions will likely not be surprising to you because you navigated them during your carrying to term and grieving experience.
+You may feel a wide range of emotions– everything from shock and numbness, a sense of being overwhelmed and out of control, anger, blame, shame or guilt, anxiety, loneliness, avoidance, yearning for the child who died, sorrow, and even hope, joy, and peace.
+These emotions will likely not be surprising to you because you navigated them during your carrying-to-term and grieving experience.
 What may be surprising is how similarly or differently they manifest during this new season.

 Remember that emotions are not moralistic.
 They are not right or wrong.
 They just are.
 Often, they are unpredictable, so the best thing you can do is hold space for them, process through them, and give yourself patience and understanding.
 The same applies to your significant other.
 Give them the freedom and permission to not judge their own emotions or hide them from you.
 Support one another as you navigate this complicated experience.
 Grieve together.
 Celebrate together.